 There’s a sheath as well, which is military grade, to keep the blade safely stowed away.
 This would make the perfect gift for anyone into their outdoors.

-By their nature, they solve a mass of problems in one easy to use, go-to tool.
+These clever contraptions solve a mass of problems in one easy to use, go-to tool.
 Any opportunity to save space and weight is valuable on a hike.
 That means items with multi-functionality are particularly useful.

 Indeed, many multi-tools comes with a blade attached.
 Getting the tool may make having a separate knife unnecessary.